RichardDavies81/RMED901group_project/README.md

 ### Is the age of the individual associated with whether the test result is negative or positive?
+The age distribution of the test results indicates an association with age, which is further validated by the ANOVA test results

 ### Is there a difference in the distributions of `ct_results` between different outcome groups (`result`)?
+The age distribution of the test results indicates a negative association ct results and the result outcome groups, which is further validated by the ANOVA test results

 ### Does the number of positive tests depend on the `pan_day`?